Skip to main content

 • Custom Delegate

-Use the StoreKitDelegate to handle purchases using native StoreKit 2:
+The StoreKitDelegate (default delegate) handles purchases using native StoreKit 2:

 import Helium